mnaganov/mnaganov.github.io/2023/04/headphone-stereo-setup-improved-part-i.md

 external sounds.
 Thus, unless the room where you are listening to the headphones is completely isolated from the world outside, you still hear the sounds from the "real" world, processed with the real room acoustics.
-This forms an "expectation" to the audiory system of how external sounds should sound like.
+This forms an "expectation" to the auditory system of how external sounds should sound like.
 If the reverb used for headphone processing does not match this expectation, the brain gets confused, and it's more likely that the auditory image will collapse to ITL.
 Obviously, closed-backs and especially IEMs isolate better, and for them this effect might be less important for consideration.
-However, our eyes still see the room, and this can also form expectaions about the reverb.
+However, our eyes still see the room, and this can also create expectations about the reverb.
 Thus, using a real room reverb seems to improve chances for experiencing externalization in headphones, compared to using an "abstract" modeled reverb.